 - Discussion of sensitive topics

 - Criticism of racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

 - “Reverse” -isms, including “reverse racism,” “reverse sexism,” and “cisphobia”

 How to report a violation of the code of conduct*

-- If you have been involved or witnessed an incident during the Global DH Symposium or event that you believe violates this Code of Conduct, you can report it in two ways:
+- If you have been involved in or witnessed an incident during the Global DH Symposium that you believe violates this Code of Conduct, you can report it in any of the following ways:

 - Direct Message in Zoom